Tell me more ×

 www.ripe.net has IPv6 address 2001:67c:2e8:22::c100:68b

-Case 1: Prefer IPV4
+Case 1: prefer IPV4 for all hosts

-Append the following to /etc/gai.conf
+Append to /etc/gai.conf the following line:

 precedence ::ffff:0:0/96 100